 Once I let go of feeling responsible for every item in the house, it was a relief.
 I focused on my own things and made it clear that was the case.
+I was no longer going to be the designated tidier.
 When we’re responsible for something we soon realise the real cost of it.
 Don’t be a slave to the things other people choose to surround themselves with.

 It is contagious